epichouse/auto-hotkey/README.md

-# auto-hotkey
+# Auto Hotkey

-Auto Hotkey Scripts
+This repository contains Auto Hotkey Scripts & the portable version of Auto Hotkey.